Keycloak MFA: Configuration Patterns for Enterprise

 Step-Up Authentication with ACR Values

-For applications that need to request a specific authentication level, you can use the acr_values parameter in the OpenID Connect authorization request:
+For applications that need to request a specific authentication level, use the acr_values parameter in the OpenID Connect authorization request.
+Request the level that holds your second factor, which is 2 in the flow configured above:

 GET /realms/my-realm/protocol/openid-connect/auth